 Probably the most significant emerging feature of 21st century business life is the increasing demand from regulators, shareholders, and the general public for companies to deliver a range of public benefits and impact alongside the profitability of their companies.
 This evolution is increasingly reflected in the investment expectations and choices of a range of investors, from retail to institutional, around the globe.

 This has been a positive change initiated and welcomed by business leaders themselves.
 Far from being reluctant, the language of ESG has given them means by which they can describe how a business does better by having “bottom line” ambitions unrestricted by narrow definitions of shareholder value and reward.
-ESG has emerged as a model for successful business management; an approach that secures the public “licence to operate”, enables long term business success and growth, and rewards sustainable investment.
+ESG is emerging as a model for successful business management; an approach that secures the public “licence to operate”, enables long term business success and growth, and rewards sustainable investment.

-ESG-influenced business management, and related investment choices, are in close alignment with the rising sense of responsibility and accountability that underpins a drive to increase fair trade, hold company executives accountable for business practices across global supply chains, and otherwise raise standards of behaviour in the pursuit of commerce.
+ESG-influenced business management, and related investment choices, are in close alignment with the rising sense of responsibility and accountability that underpins a drive to increase fair trade, hold company executives and Boards accountable for business practices across global supply chains, and otherwise raise standards of behaviour in the pursuit of commerce.
 What was once a choice at the fringes of company leadership is quickly becoming mainstream, translating into an important differentiator, a means of enhancing brand value and a distinguishing characteristic in the assessment of investment alternatives and the deployment of capital.